kholland4/mc4/README.md

     $ make -j4

-Compile *with* SSL/TLS enabled (strongly recommended for production use):
+Compile with SSL/TLS enabled (strongly recommended for production use):

     $ CPPFLAGS=-DTLS make -j4

 Any time you recompile with different `CPPFLAGS`, be sure to `make clean` first.

-#### Running
+### Running

-Runtime dependencies are `libsqlite3` and `libssl1.1`, but these will have been installed when the program was compiled.
+The server's runtime dependencies are `libsqlite3` and `libssl1.1`, but these will have been installed when the server was compiled.

-The server can be configured using an ini file (see [server/config_example.ini]) or on the command line.
+The server can be configured using an ini file (see <server/config_example.ini>) or on the command line.
 For example:

     $ ./mc4-server --config-file config_example.ini